 This session will give the rationale for having a protocol and how it plays a role as the contract between the investigator and sponsor as well as the guiding document for the evaluation and monitoring of the study.
 The specifics to be discussed will include:

-- What is known

-- What is the study hypothesis?

-- What is the clinical question being addressed

-- How the clinical question should be addressed/ answered
+- What is known - What is the study hypothesis? - What is the clinical question being addressed - How the clinical question should be addressed/ Answered

-- What tools should be used in addressing the question

-- The Investigational product to be used

-- How will the results be presented

-- Safety issues

 2. Designing/Building and Drafting the Protocol